Stochastic leverage effect in high-frequency data: a Fourier based analysis: Finite sample properties of the Fourier estimator of the integrated leverage

-We want now to analyse the performance of the FEL with respect to the estimator of the integrated leverage effect proposed by \cite{MW} in the presence of noise.
-The latter is based on pre-averaging and blocking that allows to deal with the noise present in the data.
-Here two nested levels of blocks are required: the first one, of size $M$, defines the range of pre-averaging, and the second one, of size $L$ is used for computing the realized covariance between returns and volatility increments.
-Our choice for the blocking parameters $M$ and $L$ is the following: we let $M$ vary from 2 seconds to 300 seconds (i.e. 5 minute-block size).
+We want now to analyse the FEL performance compared to the estimator of the integrated leverage proposed by \cite{MW} in the presence of noise.
+The latter is based on pre-averaging and blocking that allows us to deal with the noise contained in the data.
+Here two nested levels of blocks are required: the first one, of size $M$, defines the range of pre-averaging, and the second one, of size $L$, is used for computing the realized covariance between returns and volatility increments.
+Our choice for the blocking parameters $M$ and $L$ is the following: we let $M$ vary from 2 seconds to 300 seconds (i.e. 5-minute block size).
 Then, up to rounding, for each value of $M$ we define $n'=n/M$ and let $L=[\sqrt{n'}]$.
-Coherently with our previous approach, we then choose the optimal parameters by direct minimization of the MSE over the range of $M$'s.
+Coherently with our previous approach, we then choose the optimal parameters by directly minimizing the MSE over the range of $M$'s.
 We call this estimator WM1.

 In their paper, the authors provide a rule to choose the optimal values of $M$ and $L$ that minimize the asymptotic variance in the presence of microstructure effects.
-However, the implementation of this rule requires a preliminary estimate of the integrated volatility, of the integrated quarticity and the integrated sixth power of volatility, besides the estimation of the spot quarticity and of the diffusion coefficient $\gamma(t)$ in (\ref{mod}).
-In order to reduce possible sources of estimation errors, we compute the analytical values of these quantities from the model (\ref{HestonModel}) by Riemann integration rule.
+However, the implementation of this rule requires a preliminary estimate of the integrated volatility, the integrated quarticity and the integrated sixth power of volatility, besides the estimation of the spot quarticity and the diffusion coefficient $\gamma(t)$ in (\ref{mod}).
+To reduce possible sources of estimation errors, we compute these quantities from the model (\ref{HestonModel}) by Riemann integration rule.
 We call this estimator WM2.
 Our results are resumed in Table \ref{confronto}.
 We notice that the first procedure, which is completely unfeasible, provides a worse estimate than the Fourier methodology presented in Table \ref{control_eff_noise} and \ref{control_eff_noiseVAR} both in terms of bias and variance.
-On the other hand, the second procedure provides a very good estimate in terms of bias while the variance and MSE are nevertheless slightly larger than those obtainable by the Fourier approach.
-This does not come as a surprise, since the estimator proposed by Mykland and Wang contains a bias correction factor while in the Fourier case the unbiasedness is achieved only asymptotically.
+On the other hand, the second procedure provides a very good estimate in terms of bias, while the variance and MSE are nevertheless slightly larger than those obtainable by the Fourier approach.
+This does not come as a surprise, since the estimator proposed by \cite{MW} contains a bias correction factor while the Fourier estimator achieves unbiasedness only asymptotically.